 Cost of Transfers

-CCHA will pay the cost of transfers it initiates and reasonable accommodation transfers but not those due to changes in family size (overcrowding and over housing) or change in income tier.
+HACC will pay the cost of transfers it initiates and reasonable accommodation transfers but not those due to changes in family size (overcrowding and over housing) or change in income tier.

 Transfers in connection with modernization or revitalization will include moving expenses including the cost of disconnecting and reconnecting utilities.